curious-containers/curious-containers.github.io/_docs/1010-red-beginners-guide.md

 ## Upload Output to a Remote Destination

-As demonstrated in this guide, the RED execution engine of CC-FAICE will copy the `out.txt` file to the local filesystem for the user to inspect.
+As demonstrated in this guide, the RED Execution Engine of CC-FAICE will copy the `out.txt` file to the local filesystem for the user to inspect.
 This is a convenience feature of CC-FAICE, that is not available in other execution engines like CC-Agency.
 Instead, output files and directories should be uploaded to a remote server location using connectors.